AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/batch/configure-sftp-destination-with-predefined-file-formatting.md

 ---
-description: Learn how to use Destination SDK to configure an Amazon S3 destination with predefined default file formatting options and custom file name configuration.
+description: Learn how to use Destination SDK to configure an SFTP destination with predefined file formatting options and custom file name configuration.
-title: (Beta) Configure an Amazon S3 destination with predefined default file formatting options and custom file name configuration.
+title: (Beta) Configure an SFTP destination with predefined file formatting options and custom file name configuration.
 ---
-# (Beta) Configure an Amazon S3 destination with predefined default file formatting options and custom file name configuration
+# (Beta) Configure an SFTP destination with predefined file formatting options and custom file name configuration

 ## Overview {#overview}